Anshul619/HLD-System-Designs/src/2_AWSComponents/5_MessageBrokerServices/AmazonSQS.md

 # :star: Amazon SQS (Simple Queue Service)
 - [Amazon SQS (Simple Queue Service)](https://aws.amazon.com/sqs/) is a fully managed message queuing service that enables you to [decouple and scale microservices](../../1_HLDDesignComponents/1_MicroServicesSOA/README.md), [distributed systems](../../1_HLDDesignComponents/0_SystemGlossaries/README.md), and serverless applications.
+- Amazon SQS supports [dead-letter queues (DLQ)](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html), which other queues (source queues) can target for messages that can't be processed (consumed) successfully.

-- SQS offers two types of message queues.
+Amazon SQS offers two types of message queues.
-    - [Standard queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/standard-queues.html) offer maximum throughput, best-effort ordering, and at-least-once delivery.
+- [Recommended - Standard queues (better throughput than FIFO)](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/standard-queues.html) offer maximum throughput, best-effort ordering, and at-least-once delivery.
 - [SQS FIFO queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html) are designed to guarantee that messages are processed exactly once, in the exact order that they are sent.
-- Amazon SQS supports [dead-letter queues (DLQ)](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html), which other queues (source queues) can target for messages that can't be processed (consumed) successfully.

 ![img.png](../0_AWSDesigns/FanOutPatternSNSSQS/assets/FanOutPatternSQSSNS.png)

 # How SQS works?
 How it implements At-least-Once delivery?
 - `Amazon SQS is a message queueing service, meaning that it exposes an API to publish and consume messages`.
-- Unlike a publish-subscribe system, a single message should be delivered to a single consumer, even when there are a lot of consumers running concurrently (also known as the `competing consumers pattern`).
+- Unlike a [publish-subscribe system](../../1_HLDDesignComponents/4_MessageBrokers/ReadMe.md), a single message should be delivered to a single consumer, even when there are a lot of consumers running concurrently (also known as the `competing consumers pattern`).
 - When a message is being received from the system, it is blocked from being visible to other consumers for a given period of time.
 - If the message isn't deleted before this timeout elapses, it will be re-delivered.
 That way, `SQS implements at-least-once delivery`.